 Table 2 Mean simulated proportions dead, or in dependent state or independent state following a stroke, together with 95% credible intervals

+How do you get to the actual utiltiies from the Multiplier, what number do you apply the multiplier to ?

+Because what I am interested in is the mean and 95% CI of the estimated utility in the new categories.

 Results for GOS simulation

-The utility multipliers associated with different GOS states, based on the simulation approach described above, are shown in Table 2 below.
+The utility multipliers associated with different GOS states, based on the simulation approach described above, are shown in Table 2 below. (same comment as above)